 54,593 acres burned, or the highest acres burned total since 2001.

-Current trends and long range outlooks indicate that temperatures
+Current trends and long range outlooks indicate that temperatures should

-precipitation across Eastern Kentucky.
+are anticipated across Eastern Kentucky.

 Since the long range forecast indicates that normal or below normal

 precipitation could occur during the fall fire weather season, it is

 important to be alert to the increased threat of wildfires during drought

 conditions and short-lived dry periods, especially for those whose

 homes are in forested areas, or those who plan to visit area forests.